 The Salmon River basin represents one of the few basins that are still free-flowing down to the Snake River.
 The core areas in the Salmon River basin do not have any major dams and a large extent (approximately 89 percent) is federally managed, with large portions of the Middle Fork Salmon River and Middle Fork Salmon River - Chamberlain core areas occurring within the Frank Church River of No Return Wilderness.
 Most core areas in the Salmon River basin contain large populations with many occupied stream segments.
 The Salmon River basin contains 10 of the 22 core areas in the Upper Snake Recovery Unit and contains the majority of the occupied habitat.
 Over 70 percent of occupied habitat in the Upper Snake Recovery Unit occurs in the Salmon River basin as well as 123 of the 206 local populations.
-Connectivity between core areas in the Salmon River basin as major solutions.
-Some the Snake River areas in the Salmon River basin as well as 123 of the 206 local populations.
+Connectivity between core areas in the Salmon River basin as many Salmon River or earea or even the Snake River.